webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 ### Stacks

 To deploy anything to the cloud provider, you create infrastructure stacks.
 A `stack` is a set of cloud resources that will be created for you when you run the deploy process.
-Webiny supports creation of unlimited number of stacks.
+Webiny supports the creation of an unlimited number of stacks.
 By default, our project is setup to have the `api` stack (in the `api` folder), and the `apps` stack (in the `apps` folder).
 Folder names do not carry any meaning to the system, so they can be named anything.

 A stack is defined using a `resources.js` file.
 This file is only important as long as you use our default deployment mechanism.
 To see an example of a stack, open `<webiny-js>/api/resources.js`.